 Experiential Learning

 Experiential Learning is an umbrella term used to cover all opportunities available to students to take part in sector-specific learning experiences.
 These opportunities can take place in a variety of settings including workplaces, simulation facilities, labs, shops, and studios in both educational, workplace and practice environments.
-This is a chance for students to experience their field or industry and learn what’s expected of them before graduating.
+This is a chance for students to build meaningful experience in their field or industry.

 The Centre for Arts, Design & Information Technology has options for you depending on your program of study.